Remote Jobs You Can Do From Anywhere

 One of the highlights of traveling around the world is taking video capturing your experiences.
 If you have a passion for videography and are all about communication, collaboration, and creativity, video editing just might be the best job for you to do remotely!

 Video editors are responsible for creating content for their clients by fine-tuning footage so that it meets the clients’ needs.
-While many video editors are a part of a company team, others work as freelancers and run their own business.
-Since video editors work independently and with colleagues, this is a great job you can work remotely, but still feel like you’re connecting to others.
+While many video editors work for a company, others work as freelancers.
+Since video editors spend time working independently and collaborating, this is a great job to work remotely, but still feel like you’re connecting to others.

-Along with excellent attention to detail and a patient personality, video editors should have some mass communications training and know how to work the editing programs.
-This is also a great job for creatives who like to think outside of the box.
+Along with excellent attention to detail and a patient personality, video editors should have some mass communications training and know how to work editing programs.

-For an introduction into video editing and to see if this job is a good fit that you can do from anywhere, check out these resources to find online courses to get your started!
+For an introduction into video editing and to see if it’s is a good fit, check out our list of resources to find online courses to get your started!

 10. Client Success/Client Services